Call of Duty: Modern Warfare (2019 video game): Warzone

-Modern Warfare also includes a battle royale game mode called Warzone, introduced during Season 2.
+Modern Warfare includes a battle royale game mode called Warzone, introduced during Season 2.
 The mode features 150 players, battling either in teams of four, three, two, or solo.
 Warzone is released as a free standalone game which can be downloaded independently.
 The map combines several locations featured prominently in Multiplayer and Special Ops modes.
 Weapon balancing is maintained with parity to Multiplayer modes, with the exception of higher headshot damage to reward aiming.
-Similar to other battle royale games, Warzone also features looting as a core aspect, but weapon customization is limited as players can only pick up weapon variants with preset, unchangeable attachments.
-Looting is also simplified compared to other battle royale games in general, including Call of Duty: Black Ops 4's Blackout mode in particular: instead of browsing via inventory, all loot items are situated across the map for players to view and pick up.
+Similar to other battle royale games, Warzone features looting as a core aspect.
+Weapon customization is limited, as players can only pick up weapon variants with preset, unchangeable attachments.

+Looting is simplified compared to other battle royale games in general, including Call of Duty: Black Ops 4's Blackout mode in particular: instead of browsing via inventory, all loot items are situated across the map for players to view and pick up.
 Players can use armor plates to increase damage protection, and can carry up to five armor plates to swap out and repair at any given point.
 Upon being defeated, instead of dying permanently, players are taken to the "Gulag", a prison area where defeated players can compete in 1v1 scenarios and gain a second chance to return to the main map.
-Players can also loot and stock up cash, which are used at buy stations to buy load out drops, killstreaks, equipment and revive tokens for downed teammates.
+Players can loot and stock up cash, which are used at buy stations to buy load out drops, killstreaks, equipment and revive tokens for downed teammates.